The 100 Days Moxa Challenge for Long COVID

 A brief breakdown of the Challenge

 Recruitment unfortunately turned out to be something of a challenge.
-While we did manage to receive more than 200 applications, not all of them were eligible to enroll, fewer still actually ended up committing to starting the Challenge at the end of their enrolment process, and even fewer completed their Challenge as we’d hoped.
+While we did manage to receive more than 200 applications, not all of them were eligible to enrol, fewer still actually ended up committing to starting the Challenge at the end of their enrolment process, and even fewer completed their Challenge as we’d hoped.

 Initial application by the potential Challenger prompting an:-